BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 ```

 Let us take a closer look at what we need to to to execute an instruction.
-Condider for instance a stream of R-type instructions.
+Consider for instance a stream of R-type instructions.
 For each instruction,
 we need to do the following four things:

 - fetch the instruction: `instr <= MEM[PC]`